-- Plant seeds or transplants.
-Pumpkins are very easy to grow from seed, but if you’re late getting your seeds in or you just want a head start, opt for 4” transplants.
-Choose a site with as much full sun as possible and well drained soil.
-Avoid giving them any fertilizer with extra nitrogen, which could result in an abundance of foliage at the expense of pumpkins.
+As we discussed in When to Plant Pumpkins, pumpkins are very easy to grow from seed, but if you’re late getting your seeds in or you just want a head start, opt for 4” transplants.
+Choose a site with as much full sun as possible and well-draining soil.